dubsalot/elliptitron/README.md

 - In the UI folder, you will find an Electron + React based user interface.
 - In the Server folder, you will find the python code that interacts with Raspberry GPIO pins and a [bottle based](https://bottlepy.org/docs/dev/) webserver

-The server handles the metrics and makes the available to a json webservice.
+The server handles the metrics and makes them available to a json webservice.
 The UI calls that webservice as often as it needs (once per second currently)

 # Some images